 “If anything, we’re turning into an entertainment platform where we have musical artists streaming — for example, DeadMau5, which we signed and announced.
 We’ll have gaming and Hollywood-type TV series with ‘The Walking Dead’ that we’ve also announced.
 We’ll have media, education and culture.
 We just announced yesterday that the South China Morning Post has one of the larger plots of land and is building historical experiences.”

-Creating an important distinction between early metaverse-like virtual worlds and multiplayer online games like Call of Duty: Modern Warfare is the fact that users enter these virtual spaces as themselves — or a representation of how they would choose to look, were they not limited by the constraints of the human form.
-They are not playing as the Incredible Hulk, Lara Croft or Mario, but rather as the way they see themselves — making the experience more personal and, ultimately, more feasible.
+Creating an important distinction between early metaverse-like virtual worlds and multiplayer online games like Call of Duty: Modern Warfare is the fact that users enter these virtual spaces as themselves — or a representation of how they'd choose to look, were they not limited by the constraints of the human form.
+They aren't playing as the Incredible Hulk, Lara Croft or Mario, but rather as the way they see themselves — making the experience more personal and, ultimately, more feasible.